opendata-stuttgart/airrohr-firmware-flasher/README.md

 ## Using the software

+Linux users: Please check that the downloaded file is executable.
+Otherwise set the executable bit with `chmod u+x <filename of download>`

 To flash a device:

 1. connect the ESP8266 with a USB cable to your computer (micro-USB)